Visa Guide to central asia

 How to get your letter of invitation

 Any travel agency, like us, will apply for a letter of invitation on your behalf if you book a tour or other services from them.
 Please allow 2 to 3 weeks for the entire process of getting the invitation letter issued and approved by the Ministry of Foreign Affairs.
-Please note: No travel agency can guarantee that Kazakh Ministry of Foreign Affairs will approve your letter of invitation.
+Please note: No travel agency can guarantee that the Kazakh Ministry of Foreign Affairs will approve your letter of invitation.
 If the Ministry rejects it, they are not required to inform you of the reason for such rejection.

 Citizens of the following countries do not need a visa to visit Kyrgyzstan for up to 60 days (longer for some nationalities):

 European Union citizens (except Bulgaria, Cyprus, and Romania), Andorra, Argentina, Armenia, Australia, Azerbaijan, Bahrain, Belarus, Bosnia and Herzegovina, Brazil, Brunei, Canada, Chile, Cuba, Georgia, Iceland, Japan, Kazakhstan, Kuwait, Liechtenstein, Moldova, Monaco, Mongolia, New Zealand, North Korea, Norway, Oman, Qatar, Russia, San Marino, Saudi Arabia, Singapore, South Korea, Switzerland, Tajikistan, United Arab Emirates, United Kingdom, United States, Ukraine, Uzbekistan, and Vatican City.
 Citizens of Malaysia and Turkey can also visit Kyrgyzstan visa-free for up to 30 days.